 The list of local brands no longer around extends to Ponchartrain Beach, McKenzie’s, Kreegers, Kolbs, K&B, D.H.
 Holmes, Krauss and Gus Mayer.
 They were all great businesses.
 They just could not evolve and adapt.
 They got old and sick.
 Then they died.
 We miss them fondly, but we now vote with our dollars for their successors and competitors who serve us better.

-For more information on economics and commercial real estate, pick from over 150 articles on the newsletter page at Louisiana Commercial Realty.
+For more information on economics and commercial real estate, pick from over 150 articles on our blog at Louisiana Commercial Realty.